AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-assets.md

 <a id="opIdAssets_Get Asset Acl"></a>

-Get access control of the specified asset.
+Returns access control of the specified asset.

 ### Request
 ```text